psteinb/hpc-in-a-day/_episodes/02-02-parallel-estimate.md

 > - input/output devices
 > (we omit disks, network cards, monitors, keyboards, GPUs, etc for the sake of argument)
 >
+> When a program wants to perform a computation, it typically does the following
+>
+> 1. read in some data
+> 2. store it in memory (RAM)
+> 3. perform computations on it using the CPU
+> 4. store the results back to RAM
+> 5. write the data to some output (monitor, disk)
+>
-> When a program wants to perform a computation, it most of the time reads in some data, stores it in memory (RAM) and performs computations on it using the CPU.
-Modern CPUs can do more than one thing at a time, mostly because they consist of more than one "device" than can perform a computation.
+> Modern CPUs can do more than one thing at a time.
+They consist of more than one "device" than can perform a computation at a single point in time.
 This "device" is called a CPU core.
-When we want to perform some tasks in parallel to one another, the amout of work that can be done in parallel is limited by the amount of CPU cores that can perform computations.
-So, the number of CPU cores is the hard limit for parallelizing any computation.
+> When we want to perform some tasks in parallel, the amount of work that can be done in parallel is limited by the amount of CPU cores that can perform computations autonomously.
+Thus, the number of CPU cores is typically the hard limit for parallelizing any computation heavy program.
 {: .callout}

-Keeping this in mind, Lola decides to split up the work for multiple cores requires Lola to split up the number of total samples by the number of cores available and calling `count_inside` on each of these partitions:
+Keeping this in mind, Lola decides to split up the work for multiple cores.
+This requires Lola to split up the number of total samples by the number of cores available and calling `count_inside` on each of these partitions (or chunks):

 ![Partitioning `x` and `y`]({{ page.root }}/tikz/partition_data_parallel_estimate_pi.svg)